Michelle Richardson: Series 1

-In the first episode Michelle has convinced one of her best friends, Cassie Ainsworth, to take friend Sid's virginity, at her boyfriend Tony's request.
+In the first episode Michelle has convinced one of her best friends, Cassie Ainsworth, to take Sid's virginity, at her boyfriend Tony's request.
 In "Jal" she starts to worry about Tony's interest in posh girl Abigail Stock, and in "Chris", she laments that she feels Tony who she loves will never love her in the way Sid does.
 In "Sid", as an experiment, Tony kisses Abigail at a concert before Michelle's eyes to prompt her to angrily break up with him, especially when she "catches" him fondling Abigail backstage.
 After a brief run in with some chav girls where she's assaulted, emotional and upset, she tells Sid she believes he was in on her humiliation and becomes angry with him as well.
 Tony urges Sid to try to score with Michelle on the rebound, and just as Michelle appears to find comfort in him, Tony appears and forces Sid to watch as he takes Michelle back instantly, affirming his power over them both.

 In "Maxxie and Anwar", she and her best friend Jal attempt to reconnect while on a school trip in Russia, going out to a bar and getting incredibly drunk.
 Believing she is passed out, Tony attempts to seduce Maxxie Oliver although Michelle is in the same room.
 However, she is completely conscious, and witnesses everything up until Maxxie abruptly stops, just before Tony tries to go further sexually.
 The next day on the plane home, Michelle doesn't confront Tony immediately, but rather tries to get him to tell her first by subtly probing him, but he fails to confess.

 Michelle finally breaks up with Tony at the start of the next episode "Michelle".
 When Jal questions if Tony cheated "again", Michelle is hurt when she finds out that Jal has known about Tony's past infidelity (which includes Abigail, who Tony promised he never cheated with), and has never told her.
 Maxxie also comes to Michelle, where he apologises and begs her not to tell anybody what had happened in Russia.
 Although Michelle becomes depressed and even gets caught by Angie drinking in the school supply room, she is adamant about not seeing Tony, and has been ignoring his pursuits to get her back.
 Meanwhile, at home she is becoming hugely annoyed with her mother's latest husband, Malcolm, feeling that he uses her mother, in addition to his rude habits.